--> string(18) "[Energy-Resources]"

 According to the World Bank’s Climate-Smart Mining: Minerals for Climate Action report, global production of metals such as lithium could grow by nearly 500% by 2050 to meet growing demand for clean energy technologies.

-This project is the first research to map lithium concentrations in northeast BC.
-It is expected to attract significant new ESG (Environmental, Social and Governance) investment in the region, and to help diversify the region’s economy.
-The project will also train subject matter experts (SMEs) and highly qualified persons (HQPs) and will generate peer-reviewed journal articles.
+This project is the first public research to map lithium concentrations in NEBC.
+It is expected to attract significant new investment in the region and to help diversify the region’s economy.
+The project has also trained subject matter experts (SMEs) and highly qualified persons (HQPs).

 Project Advisory Committee

-A volunteer Project Advisory Committee (PAC) is advising and guiding Geoscience BC and the research team.
-It oversees the overall technical direction of the project and provides technical input to maximize the project’s technical value.
-Members of the PAC are:
+A volunteer Project Advisory Committee (PAC) advised and guided Geoscience BC and the research team.
+It oversaw the overall technical direction of the project and provided technical input to maximize the project’s technical value.
+Thank you to all PAC members for dedicating their time and expertise.
+Members of the PAC were:

 Location Details

-This project will collect up to 500 samples from 12 prospective subsurface formations using existing natural gas wells in northeast BC.
-The research is taking place in the territories of Treaty 8 First Nations.
+This project collected samples from 17 prospective subsurface formations using existing natural gas wells in NEBC, with a particular focus on wells within the Triassic Montney Formation.
+The research took place in the territories of Treaty 8 First Nations.